so-okada/twXiv/README.md

 * Without the option ```-c tests/captions.json```above, you get

 	```
-	text: [2020-08-02 (UTC), 4 new articles found for mathAG]
+	text: [2020-08-02 Sun (UTC), 4 new articles found for mathAG]
 	```

 	instead of

 	```
-	text: [2020-08-02 (UTC), 4 new articles found for mathAG Algebraic Geometry]
+	text: [2020-08-02 Sun (UTC), 4 new articles found for mathAG Algebraic Geometry]
 	```